Reduce food waste at home

 Resourceful Recipes

 Who knew that cheese rinds, and bruised plums could make such treats?
-Thank you to the show Scraps for some major kitchen inspo.
+Check out this cooking site or Save The Food for some inspiration.

 Cooking for Baby Squatch